STEAM LOCOMOTIVES

 British Rail Class 142 No. 142058142058 was the 26th Class 142 to be preserved.
 It was last stationed at Newton Heath (Manchester) under Northern Rail before preservation and movement to Telford Steam Railway in April 2021, joining recently preserved Class 144 144013 on the railway.

 In August 2021, 142058 operated its first test runs along the railway, prior to entering passenger service.
-142058 is currently fully operational but has yet to operate any public services in preservation.
-SERVICABLE Owned by Telford Steam Railway |
+WITHDRAWN FOR REPAIRS Owned by Telford Steam Railway |

 British Rail Class 142 No. 142004142004 was the 27th Class 142 to be preserved. )It was last stationed at Newton Heath (Manchester) under Northern Rail before preservation and movement to Telford Steam Railway in April 2021.
 142004 was one of the first Class 142's known to be set aside for preservation, but the plans of its future were kept private for over a year and 142004 ended up being one of the last two Class 142 sets still standing on mainline depots, latterly stored at Heaton depot.